JohnyKid123/JohnyKid123/README.md

 - 🤝 I’m looking for help with **Sit-Academy**

-- 📝 I regularly write articles on : mathematics and literature
+- 📝 I regularly write articles on : mathematics and programing

 - 📫 How to reach me **alexvenmil@gmail.com**